zinping/MERN-Stack-Tracker/README.md

 # :zap: MERN Full Stack Tracker

 * Mongo Express React Node (MERN) full-stack app, integrates React frontend with Node.js backend.
-Tutorial code (see 'Inspiration' below but with customisations - particularly the mongoose connection script is more detailed and react frontend table has proper Bootstrap buttons to avoid error messages with edit & delete links.
+* Tutorial code - see [:clap: Inspiration](#clap-inspiration) below but with customisations - particularly the mongoose connection script is more detailed and react frontend table has proper Bootstrap buttons to avoid error messages with edit & delete links.

 *** Note: to open web links in a new window use: _ctrl+click on link_**